davenquinn/ne-syrtis-jezero-viewer/frontend/text/main.md

 <div data-location="jezero_delta">

-The centerpiece of Jezero Crater is its delta, deposited where a river entered a shallow lake filling the crater [@Schon2012].
+The centerpiece of Jezero Crater is its delta, deposited where a river entered a shallow lake within the crater [@Fassett2005; @Schon2012].
 This impressive feature is the most charismatic surface expression of an extensive and long-lived regional drainage network.
 However, whether this and similar features are indicative of a global hydrosphere and "warm and wet" early Martian climate is hotly debated [e.g. @Gaidos2003; @Wordsworth2015].

 </div>

 <div data-location="full-of-sediment">

-In addition to hosting a delta, Jezero is filled to the brim with sediment, likely at least 1 km thick.
+In addition to hosting a delta, Jezero Crater is filled to the brim with sediment, likely at least 1 km thick.
 Reasonable rates of deposition suggest that filling the entire crater took upwards of 1–10 Myr [@Goudge2015].
 Crater-counting studies on the resistant crater floor unit suggest